biomchen/llm-serving/README.md

-## llm-serving
+## Large Language Model Serving using Customerized APIs

-Basic APIs for serving LLMs locally.
+Customerized APIs for serving LLMs locally.

 *In construction*